-Any time a financial app asks for access to personal online financial records, you’re not wrong to be skeptical.
-It should immediately raise a red flag and you should proceed with caution.
+Any time a financial app asks for access to personal online financial records, you’re right to be skeptical.
+It should immediately raise a red flag, and you should proceed with caution.

 Truebill understands that potential users are going to be skeptical of the security risks involved with the service.
-One of the main tabs on its website, aptly titled “Security”, is an attempt to put your mind at ease about virtually handing over the keys to your accounts.
+One of the main tabs on its website, aptly titled “Security,” attempts to put your mind at ease about virtually “handing over the keys” to your accounts.

-Here are some key points to consider from their security disclosure:
+Here are some key points from the company’s security disclosure: